 The more important question is, do you need to be working on your vacation.

-From 4 Hour Work week, be prepared for the worse.
-Is it ok if you lose all your current clients and have to start afresh?
-Can you afford yourself few days after you are back to get new clients?
+From 4 Hour Work-week, be prepared for the worse.
+Is it ok if you lose all your current clients and have to start again?
+Can you afford yourself a few days after you are back to get new clients?
 Don’t you lose a client for other reasons beyond your control?

 If your answer is yes, you should be all good to that extended long trip.
 Still, if you let your clients know in advance about your unavailability, all should be good.

-Bloggers have an advantage of scheduling their posts.
-I had scheduled my articles such that my blog readers didn’t even realize I was not in town.
+Bloggers have the advantage of scheduling their posts.
+I had planned my articles such that my blog readers didn’t even realize I was not in town.

 Long Vacations Pre-requisites

-So once you are going for a long vacation that spans more than a week, you have to plan it right.
+So once you are going for an extended vacation that spans more than a week, you have to plan it right.
 Here is how to plan your vacation.

 Light Work Before You Go

-As a blogger, you need to be doing lot more of writing before you leave but as a freelancer, if you let your clients know about your unavailability, there can be a gush of work that clients may want you to be doing before you leave.
+As a blogger, you need to be doing a lot more of writing before you leave, but as a freelancer, if you let your clients know about your unavailability, there can be a gush of work that clients may want you to be doing before you leave.

-I prefer the other way round of doing light work before I leave and let clients know that big work should wait because if anything cranky happens with those large changes, I won’t be available for fixes and so can have a big impact on their business.
-Seldom clients prefer going for those large changes before I leave.
+I prefer the other way round of doing light work before I leave.
+I let clients know that a great job can wait because if anything cranky happens with those significant changes, I won’t be available for fixes.
+So it can have a substantial impact on their business.
+Seldom clients prefer going for those material changes before I leave.

-It has multiple advantages where I not only can focus more on my scheduling my blog posts but it also means when I am back, I have a reason to email clients about my availability and get back on tracks with client work.
+It has multiple advantages where I not only can focus more on my scheduling my blog posts, but it also means when I am back, I have a reason to email clients about my availability and get back on track with client work.